ctrlaltdeleon/infinitygauntlet/mind/how-to/cook/how-to-cook-steak.md

-# HOW TO COOK STEAK
+# How to Cook Steak

-Last updated: 2021-04-20
+Last updated: 2022-03-13

 ## Chapters

 1. Introduction
+2. Ingredients
-2. Preparation
+3. Preparation
-3. Cooking
+4. Cooking
-4. Conclusion
+5. Conclusion
    1. My Take

 ## 1: Introduction

-- This is a simple guide of how to cook steak.
+- A guide of how to cook steak.

+## 2: Ingredients

+1. Butter.
+2. Salt.
+3. Steak.
+4. Pepper.
+5. Rosemary.
+6. Thyme.

-## 2: Preparation
+## 3: Preparation

-- 1 New York cut steak.
-  - Let this defrost and absorb moisture with paper towel.
-    - Avoids sparkling oil when cooking.
-  - Apply seasoning (Salt & Pepper).
-  - Apply light oil onto the steak.
+1. Salt and pepper the steak.
-    - Efficient use of oil rather than on pan.
-- Rosemary.
-- Thyme.
-- Butter.

-## 3: Cooking
+## 4: Cooking

-1. Put pan to medium heat.
+1. Put pan to medium-high heat.
-2.
+2. Oil up the pan.
+3. Add steak.
+4. Add Rosemary.
+5. Add Thyme.
+6. Cook for 8 minutes on 1 side for medium-rare.
+7. Flip.
+8. Add butter.
+9. Cook for 8 minutes and baste the steak with the butter.
+10. Serve.

-## 3: Conclusion
+## 5: Conclusion

 - Thank you.

-## 3.1: My Take
+## 5.1: My Take

-- I would go for...
+- N/A